 - Travel deductions: National Guard and Reserve members may be able to claim unreimbursed travel expenses if they travel more than 100 miles away to perform required duties (more info on deducting travel for Reserve duties).

 - Uniform deductions: National Guard and Reserve members may be able to deduct the cost and maintenance of uniforms if they are not allowed to wear certain uniforms when off-duty.

 - Waived penalties: If a military member is called to active duty and it causes financial hardship, they are able to waive the 10% penalty tax for early withdrawal from an IRA or another retirement account.

 - Job search expenses: Military members transitioning to civilian life may be able to deduct expenses related to their job searches, such as travel, resume preparation, and outplacement agency fees.

 Based on personal experience, I would also like to add that military members should consider:

-- Bonuses, incentive pay, and other benefits should also be considered when filing your tax return with TurboTax or any other software program.
+- Bonuses, incentive pay, and other benefits: These should also be considered when filing your tax return with TurboTax or any other software program.

-- Guard and Reserve members may have other deductions in addition to the travel expenses listed above.
+- Guard and Reserve members: You may have other deductions in addition to the travel expenses listed above.